Wendell Phillips

 Additionally, local governments have the ability to impose “penalties” upon property owners who either violate the STANDARDS during the process of rehabilitation upon a local, State, or National designated landmark (radically changing its historic character), or who, altogether destroy such landmarks (as in the case of the Magnolia Tree).
 This is done through local, city approved ordinances.
 This is one of several topics to be discussed at the meeting on May 17th.

 This brings us back to the “carrot” at the beginning of this discussion.
 As it does require more thought, care, and expense to maintain and adapt a “historic” structure or site for future use (as opposed to demolition and new construction), the Federal, State, and local governments can and do offer “financial incentives for historic preservation and rehabilitation”, some of which are outlined above.
+The biggest carrot however is the increased value in historic properties versus similar non historic properties.
+Studies have shown that values for real estate in designated historic districts are higher than similar non designated areas.
+Protection from adjacent incompatible development is another added layer of protection that is afforded to registered historic landmarks.

 SUMMARY: What IS historic preservation?